 The management identifies and monitors risks relating to the financial reporting process, with a focus on those risks that are typically considered to be material.

 The preparation of the financial statements requires regular forecasts, with the inherent risk that the actual future development will deviate from the forecast.
-This especially affects the following matters/items of the consolidated financial statements: assessment of unfinished construction projects, recognition and measurement of provisions (including social capital), the outcome of legal disputes, the collectability of receivables as well as the recoverability of investments and goodwill.
-In individual cases, external experts are called in or publicly available sources are considered in order to minimise the risk of a false assessment.
+This especially affects the following matters/items of the consolidated financial

 Control activities